Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 How Is Vitamin C Deficiency Diagnosed?

-• Persistent fatigue: Ongoing tiredness that does not improve with rest
+• Persistent fatigue: Tiredness that does not improve with rest

 • Frequent infections: Repeated illness due to low immunity

-• Slow wound healing: Cuts or injuries taking longer than normal to recover
+• Slow wound healing: Injuries taking longer than usual to recover

-• Poor dietary intake: Low consumption of fruits and vegetables
+• Poor diet: Low intake of fruits and vegetables

-• High-risk individuals: Smokers, older adults, or people with chronic conditions
+• High-risk groups: Smokers, older adults, or people with chronic conditions

 💡 Why Diagnosis Is Important